t0x3e8/myLearning/vue/readme.txt

 How to set events and how to make a shortcut with @, What is v-bind and how to make a shortcut with i.e ':disabled' instead of v-bind:disabled, How to use toggle classes base on conditions i.e <div :class="[email.length < 2 ? 'red' : 'green']"> or <div :class{red: email.length < 2}>
+What is v-text="" instead of {{ msg }},
+What is v-html (outputs filered text without html syntext), What is v-once bidning,
+How to create own filtres and use them